-Social media is one of the biggest generators of data online.
+Social media is one of the biggest generators of data online – you would classify this as BIg Data, in fact, given the amount of variables and parameters involved.
+Our friends at Algoscale have an interesting primer on this topic.
 Twitter usage statistics reveal that the number of tweets has increased by 30%, to more than 350,000 tweets per minute, since 2013.
 The total number of Google searches in 2015 amounted to over 2.8 trillion.
 With the huge amount of data being generated, finding traces on crime within, is inevitable.
 Cybercrime is not an alien concept to modern society.
 Both large organizations and individuals have fallen prey to perilous acts of crime.
 Big Data technologies and Internet of things have added to the scope of cybercrime and other malicious activities on the digital platform.

 While we obviusly cannot put brakes on innovation, we could definitely mitigate and combat the dangers that tag along with it.
 While measures of cybersecurity try to avoid such scenarios, Digital Forensics play a role in fighting them down after the damage has been caused.